All Products

 Handling images and multimodal content

-Method 1 (only for agent applications)
+Method 1 (For agent applications only)

 image

-3. Actual Q&A effect:
+3. Actual Q&A result:

 image

-Method 2 (for agent applications and workflow applications)
+Method 2 (For agent applications and workflow applications)

 Example of correctly referencing an image in a file